Athletics' Rajai Davis: Productive out of bottom of order Wednesday

 Davis went 2-for-4 with an RBI double and a run in Wednesday's 7-2 win over the Rays.
 He was also caught stealing on his lone attempt and picked off once as well.

 While he had a rough day on the base paths, Davis made up for it with his second consecutive two-hit effort and third overall in his last four starts.
-The veteran outfielder is in the midst of his best month of the season at the plate, with Wednesday's production bringing his monthly line to .306/.359/.417 over 39 plate appearances.
+The veteran outfielder is in the midst of his best month of the season at the plate, with Wednesday's production bringing his July line to .306/.359/.417 over 39 plate appearances.

 More News